-29 New Standards and Interpretations not yet adopted
+29. New Standards and Interpretations not yet adopted

-A number of new standards and amendments to standards are effective for annual periods beginning after 1 January 2019 with earlier application permitted; however, the Group has not early adopted them in preparing these consolidated financial statements.
+A number of new standards and amendments to standards are effective for annual periods beginning after 1 January 2021 with earlier application permitted; however, the Company has not early adopted them in preparing these financial statements.

-Of those standards that are not yet effective, IFRS 16, IFRS 17 and IFRS 9 are expected to have a significant impact on the Company's separate financial statements in the period of initial application.
+Of those standards that are not yet effective, IFRS 17 and IFRS 9 are expected to have a significant impact on the Company's financial statements in the period of initial application.